liblava/liblava/README.md

 * test driver
 * and much more...

-WIP latest **<a href="https://github.com/liblava/liblava/releases">preview 2 / v0.4.2</a>**  (Sep 18, 2019)
+Download latest **<a href="https://github.com/liblava/liblava/releases">preview 2 / v0.4.2</a>**  (Sep 18, 2019)

 ## hello frame

-Let's write **Hello World** in Vulkan: *a simple program that just renders a colored window*
+Let's write **Hello World** in Vulkan: *"a simple program that renders a colored window"*

-Well, just ? - Vulkan is a low-level, verbose graphics API and such a program can take several hundred lines of code.

 All we need is a window, a device and a renderer.

+Vulkan is a low-level, verbose graphics API and such a program can take several hundred lines of code.

 The good news is that **liblava** will set up all for you.